 However, alternative lenders are far more likely to offer cash flow to startups and usually only require about a year in business.
 If you haven't been operational for two years, you can showcase your potential and unique value in your business plan.

 Accurately Enter Your Industry and Entity

-Here’s another simple one that often gets overlooked.
-When applying for a loan or various startup financing opportunities, you’ll need to accurately classify your industry and entity.
+Here's another simple one that often gets overlooked.
+You must accurately classify your industry and entity when applying for a loan or various startup financing opportunities.
 Mistakes here can be a preventable hurdle that makes the funding process longer than it needs to be.
-It’s also crucial as many lenders restrict which industries or entities they will lend to.
-That means understanding whether your company is in the supermarket category, automobile category, etc.
+It's also crucial as many lenders restrict which industries or entities they will lend to.
+That means understanding whether your company is in the category of supermarket, automobile, etc.

 The same can be said for accurately inputting your entity.
 Are you a corporation?
 An LLC?
 These make a difference when applying for a loan, as some lenders are less likely to assist certain entities.
 This can save you a ton of time in looking for financing options.

 Depending on what type of loan or financing opportunity you're looking for — you'll need a wide range of paperwork at the ready.
 It's a time-consuming endeavor, but there's really no way around it.
 You'll need mountains of paperwork if you're going for an SBA loan.
 On the other hand, some lenders won't require nearly as much documentation.
 Regardless, it's always good to keep your paperwork house to stay prepared for any sudden needs for cash flow.

 Here's some paperwork you should have ready and updated at all times.

 - Business licenses and permits

 - Employer identification number (EIN)